Wenyunity/algodoo-scripts/Scoreboard.md

 # Functions

-## Add Score (Via OnCollide):
+## Add Score (Via OnCollide)
 ~~~
 eval("Scene.my.Point" + e.other._name + " = Scene.my.Point" + e.other._name + " + " + e.this._pointGain)
 ~~~
+Used to add score to the marble that hits the point-giver.

-Notes: Replace other with geom if using lasers, or replace with this if marbles are adding to their own score.
-Replace the underlined + with a - if wanting to subtract points instead.
+Adjustments: Replace other with geom if using lasers, or replace with this if marbles are adding to their own score.
+Replace the second-to-last + with - if subtracting score instead.

-## Set Score(Via OnCollide):
+## Set Score(Via OnCollide)
 ~~~
 eval("Scene.my.Point" + e.other._name + " = “ + e.this._pointSet)
 ~~~
+Used to set a marble's score to a certain number when hitting the object that has it.

-Notes: Replace other with geom if using lasers, or replace with this if marbles are adding to their own score.
+Adjustments: Replace other with geom if using lasers, or replace with this if marbles are adding to their own score.

+## Display Text
+These should be used to display each marble's individual score.

-### Display Text (Integer):
+### Integer Text
 ~~~
 e.this.text = Math.toString(Math.toInt(eval("Scene.my.Point" + e.this._name)))
 ~~~
+Truncates past the integer.
+EX: -0.9 -> 0; 0.9 -> 0; 1.9 -> 1; -1.9 -> -1.

-### Display Text (Full):
+### Full Text
 ~~~
 e.this.text = Math.toString(eval("Scene.my.Point" + e.this._name))
 ~~~

-### Display Text (2 Decimals):
+Not recommended due to the length of the text changing often.

+### 2 Decimals
 ~~~
 e.this.text = Math.toString(Math.toInt(eval("Scene.my.Point" + e.this._name) * 100) / 100.0)
 ~~~
+Truncates past the second decimal.

-## Share Name:
+## Share Name
 ~~~
 e.this._name = e.other._name
 ~~~